yzh741/Nuclei_Segmentation/README.md

 ## Usage

+* arrange data like what my google drive did

 * For MultiOrgan dataset, generate the instance labels from the .xml annotation files.
-Use uint16 instead of uint8 to assign a unique integer for each nucleus.
+Use `xml2label.py`.

-* Generate the ternary label from each instance label using `create_ternary_labels` method in `prepare_data.py`.
+* Generate the ternary label from each instance label using `ternary_img_gen`.

-* Compute the weight map from each instance label using `weight_map.m`.
+* if you want to use weight_map,Compute the weight map from each instance label using `weight_map.m`.

 * For MultiOrgan dataset, perform color normalization in all images to reduce the color variance using `color_norm` method in `prepare_data.py`.